 Watch the fireworks for free

-Here's a secret not many people know.
-Head all the way to the top of the Esplanade's roof terrace for a magnificent view of the city and a bird's eye view of the fireworks as it illuminates the Singapore sky to ring in the new year.
-Landscaped with lush greens, this space also makes a great refuge to relax with a view.
+Head all the way to the top of the Esplanade for a magnificent view of the city.
+It also has a bird's-eye view of the fireworks as it illuminates the Singapore skyline.

-The riverside makes a great spot to soak in the picturesque views of the fireworks from below, and what better way to enjoy the visual extravaganza than with a breath of fresh air?
+Soak in the picturesque views of the fireworks by the riverside.
+What better way to enjoy the visual extravaganza than with a breath of fresh air?

-Between The Sail and Marina Bay Financial Centre is a grass patch where you can gather at a comfortable distance away from the crowds.
-If all else fails, you can always snatch reflections of the fireworks on the buildings of MBFC.
+Between The Sail and Marina Bay Financial Centre is a grass lawn where you can gather a comfortable distance away from the crowds.
+If all else fails, you can always snatch reflections of the fireworks from the buildings of MBFC.

 For a fee